casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 *Primer: Arpeggiated chord progression*

 This tests whether the model is able to capture arpeggiated chords, aka. individual chord notes in sequence, and chord progressions.

+*Primer: Bach Cello Suite Excerpt*

+Thi tests whether the model is able to campture the melody style represented in the start of Bach´s cello suite.
+The style is characterised by  16th notes, which are short sequence step lengths, a combination of stepwise motion (delta of one or two half steps) and larger interval leaps (sequence step deltas between [6-9] ].

 ## Datasets